 A prolific recording artist, Elizabeth currently has a number of CD releases to her credit on the BarBarrick and Waterbug folk labels.
 Her work has received widespread critical praise and international airplay: her 2008 album "Fly Not Yet" (with band "Stringed Migration") opened at number 11 on international radio charts and received rave reviews from every major international folk music magazine.
 Her 2006 release "Sink or Swim" was awarded “Folk Album of the Month” on Iowa Public Radio, as well as a highly favorable reception from critics nationwide.
 Her work has been highlighted on Rich Warren’s iconic folk program “The Midnight Special,” and has been featured on Fiona Richie’s “Thistle and Shamrock" and "Thistlepod" programs in shows devoted to outstanding Celtic releases.
 Elizabeth's "Celtic Wedding Music" series of recordings with "The Rose and Thistle Band" has been a consistent top seller at cdbaby.com, and has graced numerous wedding ceremonies worldwide.

 Elizabeth is currently available for solo and ensemble performances throughout the Pacific Northwest.
-In addition to performing, she teaches folk harp out of her home in inner NE Portland, and remotely via Skype and other platforms.
-When she is not playing or teaching music, she can generally be found trying to mind-meld with horses, fretting about politics, or sitting very still beneath a pile of tuxedo cats.
+In addition to performing, she teaches folk harp out of her home in inner NE Portland, and remotely via Zoom and other platforms.
+When she is not playing or teaching music, she can generally be found trying to mind-meld with horses, fretting about politics with her partner JC, or sitting very still beneath a couple of extremely entitled tuxedo cats.